 - Agreement with a host supervisor and supporting statement

-- Three reference letters (to be sent directly to research@msif.org)
+- Three referees must send their reference letters directly to research@msif.org.

 - Curriculum Vitae (CV)